ysahil97/Chapel_LLVM/Final_Report/report.md

 ## Scope of Improvement

 Integration of Polly within Chapel provides a lot of scope in terms of improvement.
 Currently, the SCoP detected by Polly is sub-optimal in many ways.
 One of the main reasons being there are a lot of parameters involved within the context which can significantly affect the compile-time due to Polly.
 Another reason is that all of the above results and benchmarking were done under the assumption that RTC's are always set to true.
 Analysis of RTC failure is yet to be done.
-In chapel, the actual integration in terms of adding the required Polly passes and adding `libGPURuntime.so` to the list of link files is also yet to be done.
+In Chapel, the actual integration in terms of adding the required Polly passes and adding `libGPURuntime.so` to the list of link files is also yet to be done.
 The Polly Codegen can still be further simplified to provide better performance in both the architechtures.
 In terms of the nature of the loops, the work can also be extended to detect strided Chapel Arrays.

 The current results are based on only two simple yet common examples.
 There can be two ways to further extend the testing phase:
 1. We can port some simple examples from Polybench or LLVM's Test Suite (which are of interest to us) into Chapel and work upon those.
 2. Chapel also has it's own test suite of programs which can be used to analyze further our pipeline.

+We are working on understanding the exact impact of this indexing approach by performing improvements related to code-generation, scop detection and optimal transfer of parameters involved for indexing.
+In parallel, we are also testing whether the one-off `polly_array_index` method could be coherently be introduced within LLVM.
+We are working on an RFC ([Link](https://docs.google.com/document/d/1OtkKYm1zGFw1U1ilGzvjk6vzYFvo6zvO1LZM38AZF50/edit?usp=sharing)) to document this purpose.

 It is now more clear that introducing Polly and its set of optimizations to Chapel benefits the compiler both in terms of performance as well as providing an extra option to different architecture (GPGPU's), thereby reaping the benefits of both.
 This can bring upon a huge impact on Chapel Programs, attaining significant speedups.

 ## Future work